Hunting Vs Sniper Rifle

 Sniper Rifle

 Finally, sniper rifles are designed to be more ergonomic than hunting rifles.
-Sniper rifles are typically designed with adjustable stocks and grips, allowing the shooter to find the most comfortable shooting position.
+Sniper rifles are typically intended with adjustable stocks and grips, allowing the shooter to find the most comfortable shooting position.
 This helps to reduce shooter fatigue and increase accuracy.

 Power